 Who can resist the lure of the sun on their skin and the scent of spring in the air?
-Take a blanket and a book to these little sanctuaries and do as the bees do – breathe in that honeysuckle and grow blissfully drunk from your efforts.
+Take a blanket and a book to these little sanctuaries and do as the bees do as we explore Melbourne’s best secret gardens.
 By Clementine Ford

 The System Garden

 Unlike a usual recreation garden, the System Garden at the University of Melbourne was constructed in 1856, and planned according to a unique evolutionary system of classification.